panaverse/defi-dapps-solidity-smart-contracts/README.md

 Project Part 4: Develop Crowd Sale Contract

+Now the next decision you have to make is "how do I get these tokens to users?".
+This is usually done in one of three ways:

+Owned Crowdsale — The Crowdsale contract owns tokens and simply transfers tokens from its own ownership to users that purchase them.

+Minted Crowdsale — The Crowdsale mints tokens when a purchase is made.

+Allowance Crowdsale — The Crowdsale is granted an allowance to another wallet (like a Multisig) that already owns the tokens to be sold in the crowdsale.

+Other option is that we let an exchange handles this process.

+In this part of the project we will implement the Owned Crowdsale strategy.

 This contract will be responsible to allow users to exchange ETH for our Pako Token.
 In order to do that we need to Set a price for our token (1 ETH = 100 Pako Token)